Change Now! 5 Steps to Turn Intentions Into Reality

-Remember that goal you set a few months ago?
+Remember that leadership resolution you set at the beginning of the year?
 The feedback you were given?
-The plan for where you want to be in 2 years?
+The development plan you made for where you want to be in 2 years?

 How’s it going?
 Making a lot of progress?

 The truth is, most of us don’t get too far in our goals to improve as managers and leaders.
 We have the best intentions.
 We want to learn new skills, change behaviors, or accomplish good things.

 So, what gets in the way?

 One answer is that change seems too complicated.
 Too much information, too many moving parts, too many distractions.
 Turning intentions into reality can be difficult.

 Our book Change Now! distills the theory and tactics that we know work and puts them into one unintimidating, creative, easy-to-do process.
 Part self-help guide, part inspiration, this workbook is a hands-on, shareable way to help you make the changes that matter most to you.

 It can help you put your time and energy into being better and doing better, and living with intention at both work and home.

 5 Steps to Simplify Change & Turn Intentions Into Reality

 How to Live With Intention at Work and Home